-- Castello Scaligero (For an entrance fee of about 8€, you can enjoy great views of the town and lake, and walk the walls of the fortress.
+- Castello Scaligero – For an entrance fee of about 6€, you can enjoy great views of the town and lake and walk the fortress walls.
 You cannot miss the fortress, as it is just at the “beginning” of the old town.
-Tickets can be bought at the ticket center.)
+You can buy tickets at the ticket center.

-- Villa Romana “Grotte di Catullo – find the Villa Romana in the archeological park at the northernmost end of the peninsula of Sirmione (the entrance fee is about 3€).
+- Villa Romana “Grotte di Catullo – Find the Villa Romana in the archeological park at the northernmost end of the peninsula of Sirmione.
+The entrance fee is about 3€.

 2 Days in Lake Garda

+Limone is located on the western shores and has a tradition of fishing and olive and lemon production.
 The lemon portion of their history is still visible throughout the town – you can even visit the Lemon Museum in Limone.
 But there is more to do!

-What makes this place so great are the cute houses that are full of flowers; the small, windy, cobblestone streets; the promenade; the harbor; and more.
+What makes this place so great are the cute houses full of flowers; the small, windy, cobblestone streets; the promenade; the harbor; and more.
 If you stay in Riva del Garda or Malcesine, you can get here easily by boat.

-- Wander through the old town (plan in enough time to stroll the beautiful streets – you´ll quickly find out why Limone is THAT cute).
+- Wander through the old town.
+Plan in enough time to stroll the beautiful streets – you´ll quickly find out why Limone is THAT cute).

-- Visit the Lemon Museum
+- Visit the Lemon Museum.

 3 Days in Lake Garda